apawson/readme/README.md

 ## Scheduling

-- You are always welcome and encouraged to drop a meeting on my calendar via Google Calendar
+- You are always welcome and encouraged to book some time for us to chat.
 - If you need/want to talk to me, and my schedule is not open, DM me on Slack and I’ll make sure we talk that day.

 ## Comms